koii-network/docs/quickstart/hello-world/your-first-task.md

 Becoming a <Tooltip text="Web3"/> Developer is no longer needlessly complicated.
 With Koii, you can transfer your Javascript abilities and deploy your first blockchain application in 5 minutes.

+With utilizing <Tooltip text="KOII Task"/> structure, you can create <Tooltip text="Blockchain"/> based applications.

 :::tip
 Unlike other solutions, you don't need to learn a new language to develop on Koii.
 :::